lukelpg/feed/feed2/README.md

     - pip install -r requirements.txt
     - virtualenv --system-site-packages venv
     - sudo -E venv/bin/flask run --host=0.0.0.0
-- LCD install stuff is: sudo sh install sh (figure out how we should do this, eg put this in the requirements?)

 ## Material UI for React (might not be required)
 - npm install @mui/material @emotion/react @emotion/styled